 Scottish Government… We have received a letter of support from the Scottish Government, Nicola Sturgeon and Fiona Hyslop, Tourism Minister.
 If you are a Friend of the North Highland Way, you can receive all documentation directly.

 Highlands and Islands Enterprise – the SPSO say Roy Kirk has done nothing wrong in saying that he would set up a meeting, then reneged on the arrangement.
 Where is the honesty and intregity which all public servants are supposed to have?
+He is the one in charge of the space rocket in Sutherland.
 We have started a petition to disband HIE.
 As of 30th August, I have a single point of contact within HIE, Eann Sinclair.
 I am hoping that he can report back to me within one month once he has consulted the stakeholders.
 I will continue to press Mr. Hammond and Mr. Gove about the funding for public services (excluding SNH) just in case they renege again.
 However, I have always found Eann Sinclair to be a man of honesty and integrity so do not forsee any difficulties.
+I have received the report, but before we do anything else at all, HIE must pay their bills.

 SNH – great as always.
 They created the Scottish Outdoor Access Code in conjunction with THC